 - One thing to be very careful about when starting to feed your dog omega-3s is to make sure you balance it with omega-6s.

-- Too much of it can be harmful, and omega-3s help counteract any potential harm of omega-6s.
+- Too much of it can be harmful, and omega-3s help counteracts any potential harm of omega-6s.
 This is because omega-6 actually increases inflammation, while omega-3 works to reduce it.

 - Likewise, too much omega-3 by itself without a balance of omega-6 can ultimately be harmful to your dog’s health.
 A healthy body for both humans and animals requires a balance of both types of omega.